Anemia is a common blood condition, reported as a low-hemoglobin level that may make you feel tired and weak.

 8- Raisins and dates are high in both vitamin C and Iron.
 Vitamin C strengthens the immune system, allowing your body to absorb Iron more efficiently.
 Sweet and plump figs, on the other hand, are high in Iron, vitamin A, magnesium, and folate.
 Consuming a handful of soaking figs, dates, and raisins in the morning at least three times each week can boost your hemoglobin levels.

-9- Ayurvedic medicine recommends drinking water in a copper kettle helps restore the body’s natural minerals and increases iron levels.
+9- Ayurvedic medicine recommends drinking water in a copper kettle to help restore the body’s natural minerals and increase iron levels.
 Keep water in a copper bottle and consume it as needed to replenish iron storage.

 Hijama cupping therapy is one of the famous traditional remedies in many parts of the world.
 The practice of cupping therapy helps in treating many health problems.
 When we put cups on our bodies, a vacuum is applied, and harmful chemicals are removed from the skin by incisions.